Codec Guide, your source for quality codecs.

 Microsoft:

-Has problems playing (truncated) files that don't contain an AVI index.
 The advantage of this splitter is that it contains a stream switcher.
 That is useful for playing AVI files that have multiple audio tracks (which are quite rare) in players that don't contain an audio switcher themselves, such as WMP and Media Center.
+It also has good handling of strange and broken files.
+This splitter is used by default by MPC-HC.

 A: